 The node originally lived at the C.A.R.L.A.
 Lab with an RF link into the network.
 When internet connectivity was obtained at the System 5 site, the node was co-located and integrated into the system.

-Internet Nodes Operating GuidelinesThe IRLP and EchoLink nodes connected to the C.A.R.L.A.
+Internet Nodes Operating GuidelinesThe nodes connected to the C.A.R.L.A.
 System are open to all licensed amateurs.

 Connecting to C.A.R.L.A.:

-You can access the C.A.R.L.A. repeater system via IRLP or EchoLink by using the node numbers listed above.
+You can access the C.A.R.L.A. repeater system by using the node numbers listed above.
 Depending on how the node is configured, you may be connected to the entire C.A.R.L.A. system, or just the repeater to which the node is connected.

-Currently, we do not have a generally available way for users of the system to establish IRLP or EchoLink connections.
-If you wish to use the C.A.R.L.A. system to connect to other nodes via IRLP or EchoLink please ask a control operator and we'll be happy to connect for you.
+Currently, we do not have a generally available way for users of the system to establish node connections.
+If you wish to use the C.A.R.L.A. system to connect to other nodes please ask a control operator and they'll be happy to establish the connection for you.
 Network Wide nodes can be accessed from anywhere on the C.A.R.L.A. network.
 Nodes that operate in Local System Only mode may be accessed only from the system to which they are connected.

 IRLP & Echolink Operating Guidelines:

-If you're fairly new to IRLP or EchoLink, please take a few minutes and read the operating guidelines on the IRLP website.
-There is some good information on EchoIRLP usage there as well.
+If you're fairly new to internet linking nodes, please take a few minutes and read the operating guides on the various node service websites:

 Inter-System ConnectionsHere's a list of connections between C.A.R.L.A. and other repeater networks: